heinzwittenbrink/slides-editorial-processes/lecture-3.md

 I have already said that the quality of texts, of content, is generally a matter of joint assessment by senders and recipients, and it is fitting that such standards are generally also publicly accessible to users or readers.
 Quality newspapers, for example, publish their standards and thus allow readers to determine whether texts meet these standards.
 If you want to ensure that your own texts adhere to certain standards, and if you also want to let readers know what quality you are delivering to them, then communicating standards is a good way of doing this.

-A few years ago, for example, Joe Pulizzi, one of the most important theorists of content marketing, called for content marketers to adhere to journalistic standards, and to do so more strictly than traditional journalistic media.
+A few years ago, for example, Joe Pulizzi, one of the most important theorists of content marketing, called for content marketers to adhere to journalistic standards, and to do so more strictly than traditional journalistic media [@pulizziEpicContentMarketing2013, chapter "Content Marketing Code of Ethics"].
 The reason for this is that there is often a risk of manipulation in content marketing in particular, so adhering to journalistic standards ensures that the accusation of manipulation is not justified - of course only if these standards are actually applied.

 With this in mind, I would now like to argue in favor of giving standards a central role in editorial work.
 As soon as standards are set, it is relatively easy to say what quality you want to achieve and whether you are achieving quality, even if in individual cases it can always be debated whether a particular piece of content actually meets a standard or not.
 However, this debatability is fundamentally linked to rules, and it does not mean that the standards are meaningless.